KDE/digikam-doc/getting_started/installation.rst

 .. tip::

-    The AppImage bundle also includes the :ref:`Showfoto stand Alone Image Editor <showfoto_editor>`.
+    The AppImage bundle also includes the :ref:`Showfoto Stand-Alone Image Editor <showfoto_editor>`.
 To run it, instead of digiKam, just add **showfoto** as an argument to the AppImage command line, like this:

     .. code-block:: bash